 Measures taken to comply with the concept of prudent avoidance with respect to planning, siting, construction and operation of transmission lines, which may be those steps taken to comply with CCR 723-3 Section 3206(9)(b) or similar authority, for projects where other similar authority is applicable.

+Cost estimates to relocate transmission line(s) or pipeline(s) if it becomes necessary to relocate the same, including cost estimates to acquire additional easement(s) if necessary.

+Cost estimates to relocate transmission line(s) or pipeline(s) if it becomes necessary to relocate the same in the future, and what costs are projected to be borne by the applicant or other parties.

+Information addressing impact of the proposed project on adjacent properties.

+Information describing the relationship of the proposed facilities to the County’s long-range and capital maintenance improvement programs.

+Information and map or depiction addressing adequacy of the proposed project to account for or to accommodate terrain changes.

-5.202 Review Criteria
+5.202 Review Criteria - General

-A permit to conduct site selection and construction of a major facility of a public utility shall be approved if the Permit Authority, or in the case of an Administratively Approved Permit, the Director finds the application complies with the following criteria and the relevant criteria at Section 2.405.
+A permit to conduct site selection and construction of a major facility of a public utility shall be approved if the Permit Authority, or in the case of an Administratively Approved Permit, the Director, finds the application complies with the following criteria in this Section and Section 5.203 and 5.204.
 If the Permit Authority finds the application does not comply, the application shall be denied or may be approved with conditions.

 All reasonable alternatives to the proposed action, including use of existing rights-of-way and joint use of rights-of-way wherever uses are compatible, have been adequately assessed and the proposed action represents the best interests of the people of this County and presents the best utilization of resources in the impact area.